Cop28: Climate summit approves deal to transition away from fossil fuels

 The core document under “a global stocktake” also recognises “the need for deep, rapid and sustained reductions in GHG (greenhouse gas) emissions in line with 1.5-degree pathways” – a reference to containing global temperatures to that limit, a critical Paris Agreement target.

-It calls on nations to triple renewable energy capacity globally by 2030 with a rapidly phasing unabated coal “and limiting the permitting of new and unabated coal power generation”.
+It calls on nations to triple renewable energy capacity globally by 2030 with a rapid phase down of unabated coal “and limiting the permitting of new and unabated coal power generation”.

 In a much-strengthened section on energy in the text, it calls for “accelerating efforts globally towards net zero emissions energy systems, utilising zero and low carbon fuels well before or by around mid-century”.